 Congressional Art Competition

-Maya Winshell, a student at Ruth Asawa School of the Arts, won the 2016
+James Zi Jing Ng, a student at Ruth Asawa School of the Arts, won the

-Congressional Art Competition.
-Her piece is titled “Reflection” and she
+2017 Congressional Art Competition.
+His piece is titled

 The Congressional Art Competition is a unique opportunity to encourage art education in our schools and to give high school students, as well as 7th and 8th graders who share campuses with high schools, living in the 14th Congressional District a chance to gain national recognition for their creative talents.
 The winner will receive a trip to Washington, DC for an honorary reception where Members of Congress will recognize finalists from all 50 states.
 The student’s artwork will hang on display for one year in the main corridor between the U.S. Capitol and House Office Buildings.

 All entries from the 14th Congressional District reflecting originality in concept, design, and execution are welcome!
 Please review the general qualification guidelines below.
 For any additional information contact Aaron Kiesler at Estefani.Morales-Zanoletti@mail.house.gov or (650) 342-0300.